Set up visitor management for your office

 - Event attendees

-To configure visitor types, go to Calven and click Actions > Create visitor type.
+To configure visitor types, go to Calven Backoffice and click Actions > Create visitor type.

-Name your visitor type, give them an icon and pick which offices the visitor type should be displayed at for sign-in.
+Name your visitor type, give them an icon and pick which offices the visitor type should be displayed at for invites and sign-in.

 -